 2nd Sunday of Easter (Ages 6-9): Peace and Forgiveness

-The Gospel this week takes place on Sunday evening, the same day that Jesus is Risen from the dead, filled with the eternal life of God.
-The disciples have heard the whisperings that Jesus is Risen, but they are not celebrating.
+The Gospel this week takes place on Sunday evening, the same day that Jesus rises from the dead, so full of the Risen Life that he can never die again.
+Although Mary Magdalene knows that Jesus is Risen and has told the disciples, they are not celebrating.
 We wonder why not.

 When it was evening on that day, the first day of the week, and the doors of the house where the disciples had met were locked for fear

 The disciples are afraid.
 Why?
 They remember Jesus' death and they are full of fear.
 This is only the third day since they saw him die on the cross.
 They do not want to die like that, too.
-The whisperings that Jesus is alive do not comfort them.
+Mary Magdalene's story that Jesus is alive does not comfort them.
 They are hiding in this house with the doors locked.

 Jesus came and stood among them and said, “Peace be with you.”
 After he said this, he showed them his hands and his side.
 Then the disciples rejoiced when they saw the Lord.

 This Risen life of Jesus is a different sort of life, isn't it?
-Locked doors would keep us out, but do they keep Jesus out?
-No. In this Risen life, nothing keeps Jesus away from his disciples.
-Now they rejoice.
+It is a fuller life than ours.
+Locked doors keep us out, but they cannot keep Jesus out.
+In this Risen life, nothing keeps Jesus away from his disciples.

 Jesus said to them again, “Peace be with you.
 As the Father has sent me, so I send you.”

-Why is Jesus repeating himself?
-We remember that repetition in the Bible points to something important.
+Why does Jesus repeat himself?
+Repetition in the Bible points to something important.
+We pay attention.
 Jesus wants us to know something.

 Jesus stands there, full of Risen life, full of the abundant life of God, and his word to the disciples is peace.